avenzi/Xmas-Tree-GIF-Tool/README.md

 - bad_apple_14s.gif: just the first 14 seconds
 - amogus.gif: a🅱ogus
 - rickroll_7s.gif: rickroll intro
 - circle.gif: just a static red circle.
-Good to find the right angle on the tree to look from for the other gifs.
+Good for finding the right angle from which to look at the tree.